phetsims/phet-info/doc/alternative-input-quick-start-guide.md

    in https://github.com/phetsims/scenery/issues/1308.

 7. `DragListener` does NOT handle keyboard input.
 For Nodes where you’ve added a `DragListener`, you’ll need to add a corresponding `KeyboardDragListener`.
-The options for the `DragListener` and `KeyboardDragListener` will typically be similar, but beware that API differences exist.
+The options for your `DragListener` and `KeyboardDragListener` will typically be similar, but beware that API differences exist.
 Your `KeyboardDragListener` should look something like this:

 ```js